mxy-1/brick-breaker/README.md

 # Brick breaker

 ## Description
 A brick breaker game created using Pygame.
-Players haves 3 lives to break as many bricks as they can.
+Players have 3 lives to break as many bricks as they can.

 ## Requirements
 Python 3.12 or above.
 For the latest version, visit: https://www.python.org/downloads/